As part of the first term of the TWV Academy, we have collaborated with Beijing’s New Dance Festival to bring you the 5-Continents Festival.

 Dance is a cognitive endeavour, it is a physical activity, it is practice and it is theory, and these aspects of dance cannot be separated.
 With the aim to present current discussions and developments in scholarly pursuits of dance, this programme introduces practitioners to the concept of practice as research (PaR).

-We will invite dance-artists-researchers to let us know how they bride the gap between artistic practice and academic research, or even better... how, in reality, there is no such a gap.
+We will invite dance-artists-researchers to let us know how they bridge the gap between artistic practice and academic research, or even better... how, in reality, there is no such a gap.

 The objectives of the sessions include to: